social-link-analytics-group-bsc/impact-app/README.md

 ### Methodology

 1. Select the range of years of evaluation.
 There should be at least four years between the current year and the final year of the evaluation period.
-The average "peak" in the number of citations happens in the third to fourth year after publication.
+The average "peak" in the number of citations happens in the third to a fourth-year after publication.
 A five-year period is then appropriate for impact evaluation [[2](https://bura.brunel.ac.uk/bitstream/2438/7048/4/Fulltext.pdf)];
 2. Compute the indicators for each year in the selected range;
-3. Evaluate how the institution performs within their field of activity.
+3. Evaluate how the institution performs within its field of activity.

 ### Illustrative Example